-Rule 27: ####-#-#-.27 AGENCY TERM CONTRACT MANAGEMENT AND SUBRECIPIENT MONITORING.
+0690-03-01-.27 AGENCY TERM CONTRACT MANAGEMENT AND SUBRECIPIENT MONITORING.

 - (1) The procuring State Agency shall be responsible for contract management of all Grant and Term Contracts. - (2) Contract management is a State Agency's ongoing continuum of processes for administering and reviewing the performance of each contract for efficiency, cost-effectiveness, and provider accountability and results.
-Contract management may include, but is not limited to: - (a) Allocating adequate staff and resources to contract management;
+Contract management may include, but is not limited to: - (a) Allocating adequate staff and resources to contract management; - (b) Reviewing Contracting Party performance in terms of progress and compliance with contract provisions;